Computer-induced medical problems: Carpal tunnel syndrome

 Cumulative trauma disorders are caused by "people who sit at PC workstations or visual display terminals in fast-paced, repetitive keystroke jobs.
 Their fingers, wrists, arms, necks, and back may become so weak and painful that they cannot work".
 Many people do not think about this when they look at their computer while using it.
-It is important to note that everything down to the keyboard has a design process behind it focusing on user interface.
+Everything down to the keyboard has a design process behind it focusing on user interface.

 Computer vision syndrome

 In many cases, frequent computer users develop computer vision syndrome, which is a degenerative eye problem which can result in severely reduced eyesight (myopia), blurred vision, overall eye tiredness and even glaucoma.
 Computer Eye Syndrome is an umbrella term for many problems but the causes of these problems can be easily identified.
 When using a computer due to the size and setup of the monitor and components it is necessary for the user to be within at least two feet of the monitor when performing any type of computational work.
 This presents many problems especially in older monitors due to an elevated amount of monitor glare, poor display quality and insufficient picture display refresh rates.
 Although these problems are more evident in older computers the newer models are not free from these problems either.
 Studies have been conducted.
 They state "Treatment requires a multidirectional approach combining ocular therapy with adjustment of the workstation" which shows these problems are quite easily solved with minimal investment from computer manufacturers through producing higher quality monitors with better resolution and refresh rates.
 The most common form of computer vision syndrome is a condition termed dry eye, which results in itchy, sore and even the illusion that something is stuck in your eye.
 This condition is often caused by extensively long period looking at a computer screen.

 Video screens have a design process for user interface.
 Video screens can cause eyestrain from prolonged viewing.
 Cathode ray tubes are what are used to display the information on your computer.
 These send off radiation.
 This is a concern that has been taken into account when designing better computer screens for user interface.